JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

 ### Two Ways of Controlling Overfitting
 - Limit the hypothesis space
 	- E.g. limit the max depth of trees
-	- Easier to analyse
+	- Easier to analyze
 - Regularize the hypothesis selection
 	- E.g. chance cut-off
-	- Disprefer most of the hypotheses unless data is clear § Usually done in practice
+	- Disprefer most of the hypotheses unless data is clear
+	- Usually done in practice
 ---